 Disastrous flooding in North Queensland has left many families and individuals in need of assistance in their recovery.
-The Rotary Club of Townsville South West (District 9550) has established an appeal designed to assist those families and individuals whose needs are not covered by insurance and Government assistance.
+The Rotary Club of Townsville South West (District 9550) established an appeal designed to assist those families and individuals whose needs are not covered by insurance and Government assistance.

 After a 7-year drought, it’s very clear that our farmers and their families, the backbone of Australia, are doing it exceptionally tough.
 The National Farmers’ Federation, Channel 9 and Rotary in Australia established an appeal on 1 August 2018 to work together to raise much needed funds from the very generous Australian public.
 This appeal closed on 30 September 2018 raising in excess of $10 million, with $8.1 million already being distributed direct to farmers and their families.